COS214-Project-2024/104th-Coding-Corps/README.md

 The Unit Testing is contained in a directory called 'UnitTests'.
 If you would like to see the unit tests, go into the directory and compile with 'make' as a result, you will be able to run each of the unit tests separately by typing in './test_Name' where 'Name' is the name of the relavant unit test file.

 The 'Report' directory contains the functional requirements, an overview of the system and all patterns used as well as a link to our git repo.

+The 'Diagrams' directory contains our diagrams we used in modelling this project